open-policy-agent/opa/site/documentation/references/language/index.md

 ## <a name="reserved"></a> Reserved Names

-In addition to built-in function names, the following words are reserved and cannot be used as variable names, rule names, or dot-access style reference arguments:
+The following words are reserved and cannot be used as variable names, rule names, or dot-access style reference arguments:

 ```
+as
 false
 import
 package